Therapist Profile:

 Founder & Clinical Director

-I founded this practice based on my fundamental belief that individuality is something to be celebrated.
-It is a privilege to be invited into people's lives and I wanted to create a space inspired by the people I have met and will continue to meet through my practice.
+Madeline founded this practice based on her fundamental belief that individuality is something to be celebrated.
+It is a privilege to be invited into people's lives and she wanted to create a space inspired by the people she has met and will continue to meet through her practice.

-I am passionate about connecting with people in an authentic way.
-I believe therapy has the most potential when there is a foundation of trust and genuine connection.
-I aim to create a safe environment fueled by a combination of my compassion and humanity paired with my expertise in the field.
-My style of therapy emphasizes the uniqueness of each therapeutic relationship and therefore meets you where you are, all while challenging you to grow where you want to go.
+Madeline is passionate about connecting with people in an authentic way.
+She believes therapy has the most potential when there is a foundation of trust and genuine connection.
+Madeline aims to create a safe environment fueled by a combination of her compassion and humanity paired with her expertise in the field.
+Madeline’s style of therapy emphasizes the uniqueness of each therapeutic relationship and therefore meets you where you are, all while challenging you to grow where you want to go.

-• I graduated with distinction from Cornell University with a major in Human Development and a minor in Business.
-I received my Master's in Social Work from New York University's Silver School of Social Work and have since completed the required experience, trainings and testing to become a Licensed Clinical Social Worker.
+• Madeline graduated with distinction from Cornell University with a major in Human Development and a minor in Business.
+She received her Master's in Social Work from New York University's Silver School of Social Work and has since completed the required experience, trainings and testing to become a Licensed Clinical Social Worker.

-• The Gottman Institute Level 1 Training for Couples Therapy
+• Level 1 Training for Couples Therapy, The Gottman Institute

 • Foundations of Psychopharmacology